How an Expansion Chamber Works

 The perfect location for the baffle, in distance from the piston, needs to be set to match the desired peak RPM of the desired powerband.
 The header, diffuser, and belly set its length from the piston.
 But if the baffle uses many cones of differing angles then using a formula can't accurately determine the tuned length because a formula doesn't take into account the modified baffle wave shape (due to multiple cones).

 For a single angle baffle cone the steeper the angle the stronger the baffle return wave and the stronger the supercharging effect.
-Lesser angles cause less peak power but don't restrict pre-powerband power as much as a steep angle and so are better for trail bikes and street bikes (although you can eliminate that power dip with a boost bottle).
-Making a 2 or 3 cone baffle with lesser angles gives more power at the beginning of the powerband (and less at the end of it).
-Most racing bikes just use a single angle cone.
-My expansion chamber calculator ECcalc is useful for calculating the baffle return wave length and shape.
+Lesser angles cause less peak power but don't restrict pre-powerband power as much as a steep angle and so are better for trail bikes and street bikes (although you can eliminate most of that power dip with a boost bottle).
+Making a 3 cone baffle with increasing angles gives more power at the beginning of its pipe powerband.
+It is normally better for large bore engines or trail/street bikes.
+A 3 cone baffle with decreasing angles gives more power near the end of the pipe powerband.
+It is normally better for race engines.
+Click here to read more on this subject.

 Ratio of Diffuser Angle to Baffle Angle